pygame/pygame/docs/reST/ref/gfxdraw.rst

    | :sl:`draw a filled ellipse`
    | :sg:`filled_ellipse(surface, x, y, rx, ry, color) -> None`

    Draws a filled ellipse onto a surface.
-So the inside of the elipse will be filled with the given color.
+So the inside of the ellipse will be filled with the given color.

    .. ## pygame.gfxdraw.filled_ellipse ##